-In a variety of ways, Telehealth, Telemedicine and Remote Patient Monitoring (RPM) have shown the opportunity to significantly impact the data accessible for clinical trials and medical researchers.
+In various ways, Telehealth, Telemedicine, and Remote Patient Monitoring (RPM) have shown the opportunity to significantly impact the data accessible for clinical trials and medical researchers.
 The technologies used in them have improved to satisfy the needs of a wide range of clinical research projects.

 1. Lowers costs, improves efficiency and safety of patients